 Stewart P. Jump v.
 Northern Tier Retail, LLC, et al., Case No. 13-cv-02809 (PAM/JJG) (D. Minn.
 Oct.
 24, 2014): Obtained confidential settlement in lawsuit brought on behalf of individual against his former employers concerning denial of his employment benefits.

 Kathryn Brenny v.
 The Board of Regents of the University of Minnesota, Court File No. 27-CV-11-1215 (Henn.
 Cnty.
 Dist.
 Ct.
 Mar.
 8, 2014): Court awarded damages in excess of $500,000 for sexual orientation discrimination by University of Minnesota against its former women’s golf coach. (http://www.startribune.com/march-19-former-u-associate-golf-coach-brenny-awarded-360k-in-firing-case/250859451/)

 Keith C. Davidson v.
 AVEMCO Ins.
 Co., et al., Court File No. 75-CV-13-271 (Stevens Cnty Dist.
 Ct.
 Jan 6, 2014): Court dismisses lawsuit with prejudice and grants sanctions against defendant relating to fatal crash of aircraft in 2003.

 “My first goal is to truly understand my client.
 Then I strive to do everything possible to exceed their expectations.”

 The Rest of the Story:

-Drew is an avid sports fan and closely follows Marquette basketball, as well as Minnesota’s professional teams.
-He can frequently be found in coffee shops, discovering diamond-in-the-rough restaurants, and running around the many lakes of the Twin Cities area.
+Drew is an avid sports fan who closely follows Minnesota’s professional teams and Marquette basketball.
+He can frequently be found in coffee shops, discovering new restaurants, or playing with his golden retriever, Loki.